-A misdemeanor is a criminal offense that is less serious than a felony and more serious than an infraction.
-Misdemeanors are generally punishable by a fine and incarceration in a local county jail, unlike infractions which impose no jail time.
+A misdemeanor is a criminal offense that is less serious than a felony but more serious than an infraction.
+Misdemeanor offenses are generally punishable by a fine, suspension of your driver's license, or incarceration in a local county jail.
+In contrast, infractions impose no jail time.
 Examples of misdemeanors include:

 Flexible Treatment of Misdemeanors